 Travel back in time

 Evidence of the golden days remains in the form of abandoned trail-side gear.
 Still, the real attraction here is the stunning natural beauty of the remote and rugged region together with a long-standing spirit of adventure.
-Although the trip starts and ends in Yukon, a good portion of the hike is actually through northern British Columbia.
+Although the trip starts and ends in Yukon, a good portion of the hike is through northern British Columbia.
 Now you know!

 In the Rocky Mountains, be on the lookout for grizzlies, especially in autumn when they head to the rivers to catch salmon returning to spawn.
 If you’re fortunate, you might catch a glimpse of the kermode or ‘spirit’ bear along British Columbia’s northern coast.
 But you’re most likely to see the black bear and deer.
 The deer family includes; elk, moose, caribou, and of course, deer.
 Inhabiting similar habitats across the country, you’re likely to see all of these wood-roaming animals in British Columbia and Alberta’s western provinces.

 Mountains, if you must

 If, after reading through all that BC has to offer, you are still longing for the mountains, let us first clear something up: Contrary to popular belief, not all mountains in Canada’s west are part of the Rocky Mountains.
-There are actually several mountain chains from the Pacific coast to the Alberta border.
-These include the Coast Mountains, the Cascade Mountains, the Columbia Mountains and yes, the Rocky Mountains.
+There are several mountain chains from the Pacific coast to the Alberta border, and these include the Coast Mountains, the Cascade Mountains, the Columbia Mountains and yes, the Rocky Mountains.
 To get a taste of each, we highly recommend our Mountains of Western Canada on Foot small group hiking tour.
 If you want to dive deeper into the alpine wilderness and focus on one outstanding mountain environment, strap on a backpack and enjoy our remote Hut to Hut in Wildflower Heaven in stunning Wells Gray Provincial Park.
 Or if ending your day hikes at world-class mountain towns indulging in exquisite cuisine and marvellous views, our new hiking trip Coast Mountains: Vancouver to Whistler, is the one for you!